Mdashdotdashn/LittleGPTracker/docs/wiki/What-is-LittleGPTracker.md

 - **cutoff:** filter cutoff frequency
 - **reso:** filter resonance frequency
 - **type:** this is where it gets a little trickier.
 The filter now supports continuous change from low pass to high pass. set type to 00 for low pazz.
 FF for hi-pass and 7f for Band pass (or is it notch? n0s must check). all intermediate values morph in between them.
-- **dist:** filter distortion. for the moment we have none & scream. i'm planning on maybe add a third choice that would make the filter behave a little better when resonance is set very high in the old/default mode
+- **mode:** filter distortion.
+Modes are none, bassy & scream.
+Scream adds loads of distortion when increasing resonance.
+Bassy makes the filter behave a little better when resonance is set very high compared to the default mode.
+- **attenuate:** volume attenuator post (scream) filter
 - **fb tune:** length of the feedback delay line
 - **fb mix:** how much of the feedback is pushed back in the circuit